se-sic/coronet/README.md

         - The date of the event causing the respective edge

 To add further edge attributes, please see the parameter `edge.attributes` in the [`NetworkConf`](#networkconf) class).
 To add further vertex attributes – which can only be done *after constructing a network* –, plese see the file `util-networks-covariantes.R` for the set of corresponding functions to call.

+### Further functionalities

+Often it is interessting to build the development networks not only for the whole project history but also to split the data in smaller ranges.
+One benefit is to observe changes in the network over time.
+Further details can be find in the section [*Splitting information*](#splitting-information).

+In some cases it is not necessary to build a network to get the informations, we need.
+Therefore we offer the possibility to  get the raw data or mapppings between e.g. an author and his edited files.
+Example can be find the file `showcase.R`.

 ### File/Module overview